 - Pain and suffering damages

-Damages You Can Collect for a Semi-Truck Accident in Georgia
+Damages You Can Collect for a Commercial Vehicle Accident in Georgia

-The damages you can collect in a truck accident claim fall into three main categories:
+The damages you can collect in a claim fall into three main categories:

 Economic Damages

 Economic damages are also known as special damages.
-They must be proved in order to be recovered in your claim, and most will have a set dollar amount.
-Medical expenses typically make up the largest portion of a truck accident claim.
+You must prove them to recover them in your claim; most will have a set dollar amount.
+Medical expenses typically make up the largest portion of an accident claim.
 They may include:

 - Emergency medical expenses